tmf/sudokusolver/README.md

 PHP CLI Sudoku Solver
 =====================

 This is a very basic Sudoku solver written in PHP.
-Written as a task during an interview ("Your task is to write a solver for today's Sudoko...")
+Written as a task during an interview ("Your task is to write a solver for today's local news Sudoku...")

 Usage
 -----